CVS beats Q1 expectations, cuts outlook after buying spree

 CVS Health turned in a better-than-expected first quarter as revenue grew from all parts of its business.
-But the health care giant chopped 2023 earnings projections after closing a pair of multi-billion dollar deals that push it deeper into providing care.
+But the health care giant chopped its 2023 earnings forecast after closing a pair of multibillion-dollar deals that push it deeper into providing care.

-The company also absorbed another hit from a struggling long-term care business it wants to unload.

-CVS Health said Tuesday that it completed a roughly $10.6 billion acquisition of primary care provider Oak Health that it had just announced in February.
+The forecast cut on Wednesday came a day after CVS Health said it completed a roughly $10.6 billion acquisition of primary care provider Oak Street Health that it had just announced in February.
 It also closed in March an approximately $8 billion deal to buy home health care provider Signify Health.

 Both deals reflect spending priorities for the company.
 CVS Health runs drugstores, provides insurance and manages prescription drug benefits.

-It also has been moving more into providing care as part of a broad push to cut costs and improve patient health.
+But it also has been providing more care as part of a broad push to cut costs and improve patient health.
 That's something bill payers like insurers and employers want to see.
+That's especially true with Medicare Advantage plans, which are privately run versions of the federal government's Medicare program for people age 65 and older.

 After closing the deals, CVS Health said Wednesday that it now expects adjusted earnings of $8.50 to $8.70 per share for the year.
 That’s down 20 cents on both ends of the range from a forecast it debuted in November and reaffirmed in February.